Doly Shaontoni

+In November 2023, Shaontoni submitted papers as a Bangladesh Nationalist Movement party candidate to represent the Pabna-2 constituency for the 2024 Bangladeshi general election.

 Early life

-Dolly Shaontoni started working as a child artist in Bangladesh Radio.
+Doly Shaontoni was born in Pabna to Monowara Begum, a folk singer.
+Her other siblings, Badsha Bulbul and Poly Shaontoni, are also musicians.
+Monowara used to sing regularly at the Durbar event of Bangladesh Radio including a song titled Curly Curly Hair.
+Shaontoni started working as a child artist in Bangladesh Radio.
 Her radio show was called Kolokakoli.
 She started working as a child singer listed only for Bangladesh Radio in 1984.
-Her first album was released in 1989.
-Milton Khandokar released her first album.
+Her first album was released by Milton Khondokar in 1989.

-Personal life

-Doly's mother Manoora Begum was also a musician.
-She used to sing regularly at the 'Durbar' event of Bangladesh Radio.
-A song titled 'Curly Curly Hair' was quite popular in her voice.